phpbb/quickinstall/README.md

 QuickInstall stores all passwords in a plain text file.
 They are hidden in the user interface, but can be read by anyone with access to the QuickInstall folder.

 ## Upgrading
-Download the latest QuickInstall and unzip it.
+* Download the latest QuickInstall and unzip it.
 Copy everything into your QuickInstall folder **except for the `boards/`, `sources/` and `settings/` folders**.

-### Upgrading from QuickInstall 1.1.8 or older
+#### Upgrading from QuickInstall 1.1.8 or older?
-Download the latest QuickInstall and unzip it into your QuickInstall folder **except for the `boards/`, `sources/` and `settings/` folders**.
+* Download the latest QuickInstall and unzip it.
+Copy everything into your QuickInstall folder **except for the `boards/`, `sources/` and `settings/` folders**.

-If upgrading from QuickInstall 1.1.8, point your browser to the Profiles page, make sure the settings are in order and click "Save".
+* If upgrading from QuickInstall 1.1.8, point your browser to the Profiles page, make sure the settings are in order and click "Save".

-If upgrading from QuickInstall earlier than 1.1.8, make sure the new `settings/` folder is writable by PHP and point your browser to your QuickInstall folder.
+* If upgrading from QuickInstall earlier than 1.1.8, make sure the new `settings/` folder is writable by PHP and point your browser to your QuickInstall folder.
 QuickInstall will convert your old `qi_config.cfg` to a settings profile named "default".
 Make sure the settings are in order and click "Save".

 ## Support and Bugs
-You can receive support at: https://www.phpbb.com/customise/db/official_tool/phpbb3_quickinstall/support
+You can receive support at [phpBB3 QuickInstall Discussion/Support](https://www.phpbb.com/customise/db/official_tool/phpbb3_quickinstall/support).

-Please report all bugs you find, even reports for small bugs are welcome to make QuickInstall even better than it is now.
-The right place for bug reports is: https://github.com/phpbb/quickinstall/issues
+Please report all bugs to our [Issues Tracker](https://github.com/phpbb/quickinstall/issues).
+Even reports for small bugs are welcome to help make QuickInstall even better than it is now.

 ## License
 phpBB QuickInstall is distributed under the terms of the [GNU General Public License 2 (GPL)](license.txt).